bioinformaticsguy/bioinformaticsguy.info/_posts/002 Python-For-BINF/2022-11-02-016-While-Loop-python-for-Bioinformatics.md

 Loops are generally needed in following conditions:
 - When you want to do something over and over again you need loops.
 - It will keep on getting executed unless some condition is true.

+There are two basic kinds of loops (For and while).
+In this post we will be talking about only the while loop.
+Most of the things we will do in this post can also be done with the for loop as well.
+In the next video we will talk about the for loop.

 ## Basic Idea